20 best Graphic drawing tablets of 2023

 Huion Kamvas 22 plus is a big drawing monitor with a sturdy design, neat features, and an easy setup. the drawing performance is fantastic.

-The Kamvas 22 Plus has an excellent 8,192 levels of pressure sensitivity, you can adjust pressure curve in the driver. the activation force is nice low.
+The Kamvas 22 Plus has an excellent 8,192 levels of pressure sensitivity, you can adjust pressure curve in the driver.

 The battery-free pen offers sensitivity and precision up to a contact angle of 60 degrees in any direction, which assures better accuracy in making manual inputs.